Spirituals

+Not only did African Americans have to mask their singing, they also had to worship in secret.
+The “invisible church” refers to the secret religious gatherings formed by enslaved African Americans when they were denied the freedom to worship openly or express their own spiritual practices.
+These hidden meetings took place in remote areas such as woods, cabins, or secluded clearings and allowed enslaved people to combine Christian teachings with African traditions in ways that were not permitted under the watchful eyes of enslavers.
+Within these gatherings, participants could pray, sing, and testify without fear of punishment, creating a spiritual community rooted in shared struggle and hope.
+The musical practices that developed in the invisible church—especially call-and-response singing, ring shouts, and improvised spirituals—became essential foundations of African American sacred music.
+These songs carried layered meanings, offering both religious comfort and coded messages of resistance or escape.
+The invisible church ultimately provided emotional strength, cultural preservation, and a sense of collective identity, shaping African American musical and religious life for generations.

 Prior to the end of the US Civil War and emancipation, spirituals were originally an oral tradition passed from one slave generation to the next.
 Biblical stories were memorized then translated into song.
 Following emancipation, the lyrics of spirituals were published in printed form.
 Ensembles such as the Fisk Jubilee Singers—established in 1871—popularized spirituals, bringing them to a wider, even international, audience.

 At first, major recording studios were only recording white musicians performing spirituals and their derivatives.
 That changed with Mamie Smith's commercial success in 1920.
 Starting in the 1920s, the commercial recording industry increased the audience for the spirituals and their derivatives.

 Black composers Harry Burleigh and R. Nathaniel Dett created a "new repertoire for the concert stage" by applying their Western classical education to the spirituals.
 While the spirituals were created by a "circumscribed community of people in bondage", over time they became known as the first "signature" music of the United States.